“Give me six hours to chop down a tree, and I will spend the first four sharpening the axe.” — Abe Lincoln

 In this article, learn where to buy an axe far better than the kind sold by your local hardware store.

-In my other articles listed below, find detailed information on just about everything you need to know to use and maintain an axe, without chopping into your foot — an accident which happened to be one of the most common injuries of frontier life.
+In old America, chopping into your foot with an axe was one of the most common injuries of frontier life.
+That was back when the most common way to die was when a tree fell on you.
 If you don’t know a damn thing about axes and need a place to start, you are like many of the people on the old wagon trains.
 Most were from crowded European or American cities and knew very little about life on the frontier, so they bought basic tools and books on how to use them.
 They then went to work.
 This is the way it happens, you read and you learn and then you do things and solve the problems.
 If you want to know how I got started, and need an overview of axes and their purposes, check out my Green Guide to Chopping, Hewing and Racing Axes.

 Gransfors Bruks did some serious adjusting to their manufacturing system in the interim, returning to hand manufacturing, fair wages and practical cost cutting.
 The company discovered a demand for good hand tools still exists and realized that if they skipped the fancy stuff like paint and just let their people do good work they could cut costs by half.
 That broad axe is now temptingly at the upper margin of my tool budget, except I already have one.
 Gransfors Bruks axes may be one of the best deals in hand tools today.